Both government and industry scientists acknowledge that the question of caribou in the oil fields of the Arctic is a very complex topic.

 Fortunately, the physical size of oil fields has shrunk about 80 percent since Prudhoe Bay and Kuparuk were built.

-As for the shift in proportional caribou habitat use, Shideler said there has always has been some calving occurring in the hills south of Kuparuk, up through an area known as the Itkillik Hills.
+As for the shift in proportional caribou habitat use, Shideler said there has always been some calving occurring in the hills south of Kuparuk, up through an area known as the Itkillik Hills.

 “I can remember doing calving surveys with Ray Cameron in the mid-80s during heavy snow years on the coast, and we had a little more calving down in the southern parts of the field, south of Kuparuk.
 So some of the observed shift is probably related to snow conditions down on the coast,” he said.
 “We do not feel that the caribou can’t physically get to the calving area.
 There is no impediment to ewes crossing the pipeline and roads, but it really has more to do with their behavioral response.”